ankitnewjobs/Azure-Practices-Examples/Example: 06/Demo.md

 10. Use File Explorer to extract the content of the downloaded file into the Downloads folder on your computer.
 Notice there are two JSON files (template and parameters).

 ![image](https://github.com/ankitnewjobs/Azure-Practices-Examples/assets/154872782/adda1e45-ba19-40e9-8e10-1525c1b3e29f)

+# Task 2: Edit an Azure Resource Manager template and then redeploy the template

+- In this task, you use the downloaded template to deploy a new managed disk.
+This task outlines how to quicky and easily repeat deployments.

+1. In the Azure portal, search for and select Deploy a custom template.

+2. On the Custom deployment blade, notice there is the ability to use a Quickstart template.
+There are many built-in templates as shown in the drop-down menu.

+3. Instead of using Quickstart, select Build your own template in the editor.

+4. On the Edit template blade, click Load file and upload the template.json file you downloaded to the local disk.

+5. Within the editor pane, make these changes.

+- Change disks_az104_disk1_name to disk_name (two places to change)
+- Change az104-disk1 to az104-disk2 (one place to change)

+6. Notice this is a Standard disk.
+The location is east us.
+The disk size is 32GB.

+7. Save your changes.

+8. Don’t forget the parameters file.
+Select Edit parameters, click Load file and upload the parameters.json.

+9. Make this change so it matches the template file.

+- Change disks_az104_disk1_name to disk_name (one place to change)

+10. Save your changes.

+11. Complete the custom deployment settings:

+- Setting	Value

+Subscription	your subscription
+Resource Group	az104-rg3
+Region	(US) East US)
+Disk_name	az104-disk2

+12. Select Review + Create and then select Create.

+13. Select Go to resource.
+Verify az104-disk2 was created.

+14. On the Overview blade, select the resource group, az104-rg3.
+You should now have two disks.

+15. In the Settings section, click Deployments.

+16. Select a deployment and review the content of the Input and Template blades.